ravinila/zip-stream-webpack-plugin/README.md

                 // see https://www.npmjs.com/package/archiver
             },

-            // optional: the default behaviour of this plugin is to zip output directory
+            // optional: the default behaviour of this plugin is to zip entire output directory.
-            // with this flag it can be disabled and customize completely with
+            // With this flag it can be disabled and customize completely with
             // customizeArchiver
-            noDefaultDehaviour: false,
+            allowDefaults: true,

         })
     ]